fureys52-oss/Anki-Creator-v2.0.0/README.md

 In the project folder, double-click the run.bat file.

 A command prompt window will appear, followed shortly by your default web browser, which will open a new tab with the application's interface.

+If you want to have a desktop shortcut, also run create_shortcut.bat

 How to Use the Application
 The interface is divided into a few key areas.